Douglas, Isle of Man: Recent history

 During the First and Second World Wars, some parts of Douglas and elsewhere in the Isle of Man were home to internment camps for "enemy aliens".
 Douglas held seven out of the ten internment camps on the island during World War II, including: Hutchinson, Metropole, Central, Palace, Granville and Sefton Camp.
 Sections of the Promenade were cordoned off and many guest houses were used for the purpose.
 The war dead of the island are commemorated on the Douglas War Memorial.

 Douglas is now the main home of the island's offshore financial services industry, and also of the main shopping centre.

 The city was the birthplace of brothers Maurice, Robin and Barry Gibb, members of the Bee Gees.

 Douglas was home to the Summerland leisure centre, which suffered a catastrophic fire in 1973.

 In 2011 Douglas hosted the Commonwealth Youth Games.

 On 20 May 2022, it was announced that, as part of the Platinum Jubilee Civic Honours, Douglas would receive city status by Letters Patent sometime later in 2022.
-The letters patent was expected to be effective from 1 November 2022, although there were some reports in November 2022 that it was somehow delayed following the death of Queen Elizabeth II, to a unknown date.
+The letters patent was expected to be effective from 1 November 2022, although there were some reports in November 2022 that it was somehow delayed following the death of Queen Elizabeth II, to an unknown date.
 A council meeting was said to discuss the issue in February 2023, but it was not discussed.
 Queen Camilla presented Letters Patent conferring city status on 20 March 2024.